Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Shelley Gordon almost 4 years ago
+Shelley Gordon over 4 years ago

 As a District 2 Oakland resident and voter, I am writing today to express my support for this bond measure to fund desperately needed repairs and updates to OUSD school buildings.
 I also urge the board to prioritize modernization for both Roosevelt and Garfield.
 As a teacher at Roosevelt, I can attest to the structural disrepair of the school building and the significant impact this has on teaching and learning.
 Each time in rains the roof leaks, causing pools of water to flood our classrooms and hallways.
 Emergency repairs have just caused the problem to move to another classroom or a different hallway during the next rainfall.
 This year alone Roosevelt had 3 separate classrooms deemed unsafe and unhealthy due to massive water damage, causing our students and staff to be uprooted.
 The Roosevelt community is beautiful and extremely resilient, and it is way past time to prioritize these basic and much needed repairs.
 Thank you for your consideration.